LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    The predicate scope (useful for finding the predicate scope with a single call to ``predicate_property/2``) ``public``, ``protected``, ``private``
-   The predicate scope (useful for testing if a predicate have a specific scope)
+   The predicate scope (useful for testing if a predicate has a specific scope)
 ``static``, ``dynamic``
    All predicates are either static or dynamic (note, however, that a